Climate of India: Tamil seasons

+The word Kālam or paruvam is the word for season in tamil standard.

+These words are generally derived from proto dravidian and is continuosly used till today to refer seasons which is independent to that of sanskrit.

+It's not present in other south indian languages but some village dialects of malayalam.

 Winter

 Once the monsoons subside, average temperatures gradually fall across India.
 As the Sun's vertical rays move south of the equator, most of the country experiences moderately cool weather.
 December and January are the coldest months, with the lowest temperatures occurring in the Indian Himalayas.
 Temperatures are higher in the east and south.